moravianlibrary/Rozcestnik-studovna/private/oDigitalniKnihovne.en.md

 # About Digital library MZK

-In the Digital library MZK you can find monographs, periodicals, manuscripts, maps, recordings, archivalias, sheetmusic or graphics.
+In the Digital library MZK you can find monographs, periodicals, manuscripts, maps, recordings, archives, sheet music or graphics.

 The basic division of documents is: